sriramgkn/sriramgkn.github.io/miscellaneous.md

 permalink: /miscellaneous/
 ---

-This page is dedicated to all miscellaneous things I find cool!
+This page is dedicated to my personal opinions, thoughts, and random things I find cool in the real and virtual world!

 ### Movie suggestions
 - 2020: Tenet, WW84, Enola Holmes, Extraction, Greyhound, The Outpost, The Gentlemen, Jojo Rabbit, 1917, Parasite, Knives Out.

-### Book suggestions
+### Recent book-reads
+- Immortals of Meluha, Amish Tripathi
 - The subtle art of not giving a f*ck, Mark Manson
-- Immortals of Meluha, Amish Tripathi

 ### Some good Indian food
 Good food deserves appreciation!
+I'm used to eating the following as an Indian
 - Basics: Sambar, Rasam, Masoor Dal - with Cooked Rice
 - Curries/Gravies: Cauliflower, GreenBeans, Carrot, Paneer, Okra, Cabbage, Spinach - with Chapati
 - Breakfast: All types of Dosas, Rava Idli, Upma, Pongal, Poha - with Chutney